-Thaksin Shinawatra, a wealthy media tycoon and founder of the Pheu Thai movement, was ousted in a coup in 2006 after facing accusations of corruption.
-Following his self-imposed exile, a political crisis developed which saw violent clashes in the streets and cities of Thai cities, specifically the capital Bangkok.
-Hundreds of Thais were killed in violent demonstrations that rocked the country in the wake of governments abruptly changing hands several times.
-Both sides have been accused by independent observers of inciting violence and carrying out targeted killings against rivals.
-Members of the police and military are often accused of taking sides and acting independently to crack down on rivals.
+Thaksin Shinawatra, a wealthy media tycoon and founder of the Pheu Thai movement was ousted in a coup in 2006 after facing accusations of corruption.
+Following his self-imposed exile, a political crisis developed which saw violent clashes in the streets of major cities, specifically the capital Bangkok.
+Hundreds of Thais were killed in violent demonstrations that rocked the country in as governments abruptly changed hands several times.
+Both sides have been accused by independent observers of inciting violence and carrying out targeted killings against their rivals.
+Both the police and military have been accused of taking sides and acting independently to crack down on their political rivals.

-The PDRC (People's Democratic Reform Committee) has been described as a monarchist, ultra-conservative wing of the movement to depose the Shinawatra family.
-Most of the group’s support comes from urban, middle-class Thais, particularly those in the south of the country and within the Bangkok elite.
-Many of the PDRC see the Shinawatra’s as the epitome of the corruption that has plagued Thai politics for decades.
-What's more, they see populism as a threat to the monarchy, which is revered as a holy institution and a pillar of Thai society.
+The PDRC (People's Democratic Reform Committee) was a monarchist, ultra-conservative wing of the 2013 movement to depose the Shinawatra family.
+Most their group’s support comes from urban and middle-class Thais, particularly those in the south of the country and the Bangkok elite.
+Many in the PDRC see the Shinawatras as the epitome of the corruption that has plagued Thai politics for decades.
+What's more, they see populism as a threat to the monarchy that is revered as a holy institution and a central pillar of Thai society and culture.

 The Royal Thai Military, sworn protectors of the King, finally swept into power following a bloodless coup in May, 2014 after the Constitutional Court found Prime Minister Yingluck Shinawatra, Thaksin's sister, guilty of corruption.
 The military quickly declared martial law and began dismantling any protest camps that remained.
 Members of the PDRC and their allies largely welcomed the military’s move, and disbanded their movement.